Savoia-Marchetti SM.84: Development

 Development of an aircraft to replace the SM.79 started in 1938, with Savoia-Marchetti choosing to produce an improved development of the SM.79, using a similar wing as its predecessor, but with a new fuselage, a twin tail and more powerful engines.
-An order was placed for two prototypes of Savoia-Marchetti's new aircraft, at first known as the SM.89 or the S.79bis, on 21 September 1939.
+An order was placed for two prototypes of Savoia-Marchetti's new aircraft, at first known as the SM.89 or the SM.79bis, on 21 September 1939.
 Production orders for 183 SM.84s were placed in December 1939.
 The first prototype flew on 5 June 1940, just 5 days before Italy's entry into World War II.

 It was hoped to replace the SM.79s in service, which were fast, but obsolescent, and yet to be adapted as torpedo bombers.
 The main improvement was the adoption of new and more powerful engines, giving a total output of 2,237 kW (3,000 hp).
 The machine was put into series production at the end of 1940.

 Design

 Basically it was an enhanced SM.79, with more modern solutions and systems.

 It shared the basic design of a three-engine mixed construction monoplane as the SM.79.
 Wood was used for the wings, supported by three spars.
 Steel tubing was used as a skeleton for the fuselage, covered by metal (forward), fabric and wood.
 The new fuselage housed a crew of five to six, with the pilots sitting side-by-side.
 Behind them there were a radio-operator and flight engineer.
 There was a large windscreen and eight windows in the fuselage.

 The armour was much improved compared to the almost nonexistent protection fitted to the SM.79.
 It was said there was a total of 700 kg (1,540 lb) fitted, but it is unclear if this also included the self-sealing fuel tanks, bullet-proofed up to 12.7 mm (.50 in) rounds.
 One noticeable difference was the twin tail, which gave a better field of fire to the dorsal gun, and helped to cope with the greater power and weight compared to the SM.79.

-Armament was similar to the Cant Z.1007, rather than the SM.79.
+Armament was similar to the CANT Z.1007, rather than the SM.79.
 There was a dorsal Caproni-Lanciani Delta turret, with a 12.7 mm (.50 in) Scotti machine gun, and 350 rounds.
 Another Scotti was in the ventral gondola.
 Other two Scotti were in the flanks with six 120-round belts.
 It was a theoretical improvement, though Scotti machine guns, even with a slightly higher rate of fire, were much less reliable than the Breda.
 Another disadvantage was the inability of the turret to fire directly forward, through the propeller's blades, so the aircraft had no defence from frontal attacks.